Jbleezy/BO1-Reimagined/README.md

 * Upgraded: increased reserve ammo from 225 to 250
 * Upgraded: reduced hipfire spread
 * Upgraded: reduced recoil
+* Upgraded: ammo now gets added at the same time that it does in the reload animation when reloading with an empty clip

 ### RPK
 * Fixed animation bug when switching weapons from the RPK with an empty clip